ibrahimpg/venomgram-ui/README.md

 * Client-side form 'validation' before actual validation.
 Right now having an empty field goes through to the server which sends back a failed response.
 Waste of resources.

 * A lot of 'i' elements that run the same standard fetch request.
 Maybe turn it into a component with an 'icon' attribute that is filled with the icon's Font Awesome class.

+* Move Heroku and Cloudinary URLs to environmental variables.